 Toggle Menu Toggle Search

-Who is the winner?
-The top 10 inclusive playground equipment pieces
+Who Wins?
+The top 10 inclusive playground equipment

-Who is the winner?
-The top 10 inclusive playground equipment pieces
+Who Wins?
+The top 10 inclusive playground equipment

 Creating an inclusive playground is a top priority; for many, it is the highlight of the school day.
 When designing or updating your outdoor play provision, it can be challenging to know where to start.
 This blog shares the pieces of inclusive playground equipment that make the top 10, supporting all 4 broad areas of need.